metauni/metauni.github.io/posts/make-your-own/make-your-own.md

 So your Roblox node is up and running, and it is integrated with your Discord sever.
 Now what do you do?

  - **Add your Discord link**.
 The Roblox page for your node can optionally link directly to your Discord server.
 The official instructions are [here](https://en.help.roblox.com/hc/en-us/articles/360000910966-Social-Media-Links-for-Games).
 Navigate to your game (_not_ the places within it) in `Games` under `Create` and then click `Social Links` on the left.
 You do not need to include the word "Discord" in the Title field (and in any case the moderation may prevent you) as the link will appear with a large Discord icon.
+For the URL put a Discord invite link.

  - **Link from hub**.
 Find your game on Roblox.com as in step (3.6) above, and copy your place ID from the URL (for example, [The Rising Sea](https://www.roblox.com/games/6224932973/The-Rising-Sea) has place ID `6224932973`).
 Then email your place ID, preferred text label to <admin@metauni.org> and we'll link you from the [Metauni hub](https://www.roblox.com/games/6233302798/Metauni-Hub).
+Optionally you can also send a Discord invite link, and we'll put both your Roblox node and Discord links on the metauni frontpage (under `Directory`).